 2. Ammonia is highly soluble in water.Q.38.
 How do metals react with hydrogen?
 Explain with an example.Ans.

-Only very few reactive metals like sodium, potassium, calcium and magnesium react with hydrogen to form metal hydrides.
-Example when hydrogen gas is passed overheated sodium, sodium hydride is formed.Q.39.
-Name a metal which is stored in kerosene oil.Ans.
+Only very few reactive metals like sodium, potassium, calcium, and magnesium react with hydrogen to form metal hydrides.
+For example when hydrogen gas is passed overheated sodium, sodium hydride is formed.Q.39.
+Name a metal that is stored in kerosene oil.Ans.

-Sodium is a metal which is stored in kerosene oil.Q.40.
+Sodium is a metal that is stored in kerosene oil.Q.40.
 Metals are electropositive in nature.
 Explain.